 A way to help reduce the Spider Mite population is to spray the undersides of the leaves with a hard spray of water, much in the manner of ridding the leaves of Aphids.
 Keeping the dust in the area down (spraying the area with a mist of water) will also help.
 Use of pesticides/miticides is not recommended as 1) many become resistant and 2) these can endanger your butterflies!
 Again, pluck off the leaves and dispose of them.
 Leaves will become curled and can become spotted and discoloured from mite-damage.

-in the trash, wash your hands carefully before handling any butterfly eggs, larvae, or
+So, if you do notice strange things, remove the leaves, throw them in the trash, wash your hands carefully before handling any butterfly eggs, larvae, or adults, and remember to only use healthy looking foliage when feeding your caterpillars!

 Feeding your larvae 'bad' leaves may make them sick and who wants unhealthy caterpillars?
 Remember, poor food quality often = problems with completing a healthy life-cycle…